acolomba/blackvuesync/README.md

 Synchronizes recordings from a BlackVue dashcam with a local directory over a LAN.

 BlackVue dashcams expose an HTTP server -- sadly no HTTPS, that can be used to download all recordings.
-This project downloads only recordings that are not already downloaded, optionally limiting recordings in a local directory to a date range.
+This project downloads only recordings that are not already downloaded, optionally limiting downloads in a local directory to a date range.

 A typical setup would be a periodic cron job or a docker container running on a local server.

 ## Features

 * *Portable runtimes:*
-    * A [single, self-contained Python script](https://github.com/acolomba/blackvuesync/blob/master/blackvuesync.py) with no third-party dependencies that can be can just be copied and run anywhere either [manually](#manual-usage) or [periodically](#unattended-usage); or:
+    * A [single, self-contained Python script](https://github.com/acolomba/blackvuesync/blob/master/blackvuesync.py) with no third-party dependencies that can be can just be copied and run anywhere either [manually](#manual-usage) or [periodically](#unattended-usage), or:
     * A [docker image](#docker) that runs said script periodically via an internal cron job.
 * *Smart*: Only downloads recordings that haven't been downloaded yet.
 * *Resilient*: If a download interrupts for whatever reason, at the next run the script resumes where it left off.
 This is especially useful for possibly unreliable Wi-Fi connections from a garage.
 * *Hands-off*: Optionally retains recordings for a limited amount of time, removing outdated ones.
 * *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
 * *Safe*: Stops executing if the disk is almost full.
-* *Friendly*: Identifies a range of known error conditions and clearly communicates them.
+* *Friendly error reporting*: Identifies a range of known error conditions and clearly communicates them.

 ## Prerequisites